Vietnam by the Book 2020 – Introduction

 Graham Greene’s The Quiet American, Duong Van Mai Elliott’s Sacred Willow and Nguyen Qui Duc’s Where the Ashes Are, tell three different tales of Vietnam’s modern history.
 The insights of the authors will give context to this unique travel experience.
 Our shared reading will help to tell the stories of the places we visit.
 We’ll travel and read beyond these books too.

 “I chose these books because they provide unique opportunities for exploring Vietnam’s modern history.
 They’ll bring life to the places we visit.
-Two of the three books are written by Vietnamese authors and are very personal stories.
-Graham Greene’s classic gives us a completely different angle”.
+Two of the three books are written by Vietnamese authors and are personal stories.
+Graham Greene’s classic novel gives us a completely different angle”.
 Mark Bowyer.

 From history, culture, language, down to every day experiences with people he has encountered, few foreigners have Mark’s knowledge and insights.

 2018 will mark 25 years since Mark first led a tour through Vietnam in 1993.

 Mark was born in Sydney Australia and studied English Literature, History and Communications.
 He was profiled by the New York Times here.